indigo423/opennms.org/user/pages/05.blog/2017-04-29-process-monitoring-snmp/item.md

 .1.3.6.1.2.1.25.4.2.1.7.1972 = INTEGER: runnable(2)
 ```

-For each process, you want to monitor you have to create a service monitor named like `Process-docker-proxy`, `Process-tincd` and `Process-dockerd`.
+For each process you want to monitor, you have to create a service monitor named something like `Process-docker-proxy`, `Process-tincd` and `Process-dockerd`.

 **Pro:**
-It allows to setup a granular monitoring for every process.
+It allows to set up a granular monitoring for every process.
 The service monitors can be used in "Service Level Management" on the start page for availability calculation and notifications for each process.

 **Cons:**
-You have to configure and maintain for each process you want to monitor in OpenNMS a service monitor.
-It is not possible to configure something like: "At least a number x of y processes need to be running to have the service to be ok.
+You have to configure and maintain a service monitor for each process you want to monitor in OpenNMS.
+It is not possible to configure something like: "At least a number x of y processes need to be running to have the service to be ok."

 ## Using the UCD-SNMP-MIB

 Net-SNMP has a mechanism to monitor processes on the system with the `proc` directive in the configuration file.
-Directive `proc` is pretty easy to configure:
+The `proc` directive is pretty easy to configure:

 `proc docker-proxy 20 5`

-First argument is the name of the process you want to monitor in this case the process named `docker-proxy`.
+First argument is the name of the process you want to monitor, in this case the process named `docker-proxy`.
-There should be run at least 5 to maximum 20 processes named `docker-proxy` to be ok.
+There should be run at least 5 but not more than 20 processes named `docker-proxy` to be ok.
 The maximum and minimum number of processes is optional and when they don't exist, at least one process should be running to be ok.
-If you would like use a configuration management tool to configure your SNMP agent, you can create use the `includeDir /etc/snmp/conf.d` directive in `snmpd.conf`.
+If you would like use a configuration management tool to configure your SNMP agent, you can use the `includeDir /etc/snmp/conf.d` directive in `snmpd.conf`.
-That way you can drop for each application you want to monitor a  `.conf` file with the `proc` directive and will be included.
+That way you can drop a  `.conf` file with the `proc` directive for each application you want to monitor, and each will be included.

 The example to monitor `tincd`, `dockerd` and `docker-proxy` with the configured `proc` looks like the following: